JoaKing08/Town-Of-Us-Mira-JK/README.md

 -----------------------
 # Other changes
 - Imitator's Wiki entry now automatically detects all roles with Crew Variants and updates them.
+- Prosecutor gains a setting that makes them reveal their role to everyone after Prosecuting.

 -----------------------
 # Apocalypse